Semantic Values

 Insert (key : ?k) (value : ?v) (m : [ ?k -> ?v ]) : [ ?k -> ?v ]

--- Lookup an element in the map.
+-- Look up an element in the map.

 lookup (key : ?k) (m : [ ?k -> ?v ]) : maybe ?v

--- Lookup an element in the map.
+-- Look up an element in the map.

 Lookup (key : ?k) (m : [ ?k -> ?v ]) : ?v